LedgerInvesting/bayesblend/docs/user-guide/simulation.md

 places a prior over the weights, however, which means its weights are much more uniform between models than its MLE counterpart.

+The pseudo-BMA weights' percentile intervals are slightly wider than the pseudo-BMA+ weights, which is also expected since pseudo-BMA+ will regularize weights slightly away from 0 and 1 compared to pseudo-BMA as a consequence of Bayesian bootstrapping of log predictive densities.